d2l-ai/d2l-en/chapter_recurrent-neural-networks/index.md

 and recognizing medical diagnoses :cite:`Lipton.Kale.2016`.
-We point the reader interested in more background material to a publicly available comprehensie review :cite:`Lipton.Berkowitz.Elkan.2015`.
+We point the reader interested in more background material to a publicly available comprehensive review :cite:`Lipton.Berkowitz.Elkan.2015`.
 We also note that sequentiality is not unique to RNNs.
 For example, the CNNs that we already introduced can be adapted to handle data of varying length, e.g., images of varying resolution.
-Moreover, RNNs have recently ceded considerable
-Market share to Transformer models, which will be covered in Chapter :numref:`chap_attention`.
+Moreover, RNNs have recently ceded considerable market share to transformer models, which will be covered in :numref:`chap_attention`.
 However, RNNs rose to prominence as the default models for handling complex sequential structure in deep learning, and remain staple models for sequential modeling to this day.